 This scheme is designed to comply with the UK-EU Trade and Cooperation Agreement 2020 (TCA), signed on 30 December 2020 (as implemented by section 29 of the European Union (Future Relationship) Act 2020, together with UK Government guidance on complying with the UK's international obligations on subsidy control as issued from time to time.
-In all cases a proposed subsidy will have been assessed to meet the definition of a "subsidy" and awards shall be compatible with the "principles" agreed in the TCA and the UK subsidy guidance.
+In all cases a proposed subsidy will have been assessed to meet the definition of a "subsidy" and awards shall be compatible with the "principles" agreed in the TCA and associated UK subsidy guidance.
 The criteria and limitations of the scheme are designed to limit the effects of permitted subsidies to fall within a safe harbour (of effects) such that it is possible to award subsidies with a reduced set of compatibility checks against the TCA Principles.
 The TCA applies to subsidies to suppliers of goods and services.

-The scheme may be modified or replaced prior to December 2022 once further UK legislation on subsidy control within the UK comes into effect.
+The scheme may be modified or replaced after December 2022 once further UK legislation on subsidy control within the UK comes into effect.

-HIE implements this scheme under our powers conferred in Section 8 of the Enterprise and New Towns (Scotland) Act 1990 as amended 1 April 2001 by Scotlish Statutory Instrument 2001 No 126.
+HIE implements this scheme under our powers conferred in Section 8 of the Enterprise and New Towns (Scotland) Act 1990 as amended 1 April 2001 by Scottish Statutory Instrument 2001 No 126.
+HIE's wholly owned subsidiary, Wave Energy Scotland (SC493764), is also able to make awards under this scheme.